-Multiplying the module from Fig. 538 by 4 (7200 inhabitants) the surface fits in a 1x1km grid of district roads (40 wide), leaving open a 30m surrounding margin and a centre (Fig. 541).
+Multiplying the module from Fig. 549 by 4 (7200 inhabitants) the surface fits in a 1x1km grid of district roads (40 wide), leaving open a 30m surrounding margin and a centre (Fig. 552) in each district quarter.
 That centre can be used for additional district green, facilities or housing (4ha black square), utilizing concentrated residential parking in day time.
-The grid permits to leave out 1200 m neighbourhood streets according to the model of Fig. 530, but asks 8x90=720m extra residential roads to give access to all ensembles.
+The grid permits to leave out 1200 m neighbourhood streets according to the model of Fig. 541, but asks 8x90=720m extra residential roads to give access to all ensembles.

-Fig. 541 A small district or district quarter
+Fig. 552 A small district or district quarter

-Fig. 542 Same built-up area optically full or empty^a
+Fig. 553 Same built-up area optically full or emptya

-Fig. 542 shows the optical principle of leaving the centre open, applied in Fig. 541 on the level of the quarter and its centre: the same surface left (4x6=24) gives a more spacious effect located in the periphery (6x8-4x6=24 as well).
-On an even smaller scale that principle Fig. 539 shows another principle of central squares: do not make a crossing, give access roads along the square a view on larger buildings (here schools).
+Fig. 553 shows the optical principle of leaving the centre open, applied in Fig. 552 on the level of the quarter and on the level of its centre: the same surface left (4x6=24) gives a more spacious effect located in the periphery (6x8-4x6=24 as well: the 'Tummers-De Bruin effect').
+A positive side-effect is better accessibility of the built-up area.
+On an even smaller scale Fig. 552 shows another principle of central squares: do not make an X-crossing, give access roads along the square a view on larger buildings (here schools).
 Berlage designing the Mercator square in Amsterdam called it the 'turbine principle'.
-The resulting T-crossings refer to Camillo Sitte as cited before.
+The resulting T-crossings refer to Camillo Sitte as cited before (Fig. 506).

-^a Tummers, L. J. M. and J. M. Tummers-Zuurmond (1997).
+&lt;sup>a Tummers, L. J. M. and J. M. Tummers-Zuurmond (1997).
 Het land in de stad; de stedebouw van de grote agglomeratie.
 (Bussum) THOTH.